 We all tend to ignore these gradual changes in the body until it reaches an irreversible disease state.
 Gout is such a culprit hat slowly weakens the bones and joints from inside out.

 - Uric acid is a by-product of Purine metabolism.
-Purines are nucleotides found in abundance in protein rich foods.
+In addition, purines are nucleotides found in abundance in protein rich foods.

 - Uric acid is only partially soluble in water and therefore excess concentration can result in formation of uric acid crystals.
 These crystals may stay within the kidneys.
 But they can also get accumulated between different joints in the body.

 - Gout can be both symptomatic I-e. showing symptoms or asymptomatic.
-Excess uric acid accumulation for a period of 15-30 days can trigger the onset of symptoms.
+However, excess uric acid accumulation for a period of 15-30 days can trigger the onset of symptoms.

 - The disease is often accompanied by kidney failure, kidney stones, arthritis etc.